pegjs/pegjs/README.md

 #### $ *expression*

 Try to match the expression.
-If the match succeeds, return the matched string instead of the match result.
+If the match succeeds, return the matched text instead of the match result.

 #### *label* : *expression*